-Using a filing software frees up your physical space, increases work productivity, makes it easier to access your documents, and enhances your security on those files.
+Using a filing software frees up your physical space, eliminates paper clutter, increases work productivity, makes it easier to access your documents, and enhances your security on those files.

 What is a digital filing system?

 A digital filing system is an electronic filing system to create, organize, store, and share digital files efficiently.
 Think of it as accessing your document management system through your computer or mobile devices.
-Also, instead of having filing cabinets with folders and paper piling up, document management software can convert those paper documents into digital documents.
+Also, instead of having paper filing cabinets with folders and paper piling up, document management software can help declutter paperwork and turn them into digital documents.
 Additionally, an electronic filing system is extremely useful for digital accounting professionals.

 What are the benefits of a digital filing system?